domire8/ros-pycharm-example/README.md

 ![Add Interpreter](img/add_interpreter.png)

-Step 5: Choose to add a new `SSH Interpreter`, enter the server configuration as shown in the picture below, and click next.
+Step 5: Choose to add a new `SSH Interpreter`, enter the server configuration as shown in the picture below (**replace ros by ros2 and 3456 by 4567**), and click next.
 There might be a warning popping up if you want to continue connecting to the SSH server.
 Confirm with yes.

 ![Configure Interpreter](img/configure_interpreter.png)

-Step 6: In the next window, change the interpreter path to `usr/bin/python3` and make sure that the option * Automatically upload project files to the server* is activated.
+Step 6: In the next window, change the interpreter path to `usr/bin/python3` and make sure that the option *Automatically upload project files to the server* is activated.
 Do not worry about the rest for now and click finish.

 ![Configure Interpreter 2](img/configure_interpreter_2.png)

 Step 7: Go to `File` &rarr; `Settings` &rarr; `Build, Execution & Deployment` &rarr; `Deployment`.
 The created ssh connection should now show up with type *SFTP*.
 Click on `AUTODETECT` in the connection tab.
-You should see `/home/ros`.
+You should see `/home/ros2` .

 ![Deployment Settings](img/deployment_settings.png)

 Step 8: In the mappings tab, change the local path, deployment path, and web path as shown in the picture below.
 This steps make sure that the syncing of files between the host and server is correct.
-Click apply, and finally make sure that the new connection is used as default (`ros@localhost:3456` in the list of connections should be bold, otherwise use the tick above to set it as default).
+Click apply, and finally make sure that the new connection is used as default (`ros2@localhost:4567` in the list of connections should be bold, otherwise use the tick above to set it as default).

 ![Deployment Settings 2](img/deployment_settings_2.png)